 What time the nearness of a bosom friend

 Like the apple of your eye.

 But when your bosom friend does more increase

 Let your friend’s life in everything right through

 Be dear as yours to you.

 After reading about twenty or so Jataka, I found myself back searching the web again, hoping to find I was mistaken and there actually was another complete collection of Jataka tales in English that would be more enjoyable to read.
 There wasn’t.
-Then I thought; why not me?
-I had read enough Jataka tales already to know that for most readers condensed versions would be superior to the full, and I have enough of a background in Buddhism and Buddhist folklore to understand most of the religious references in the stories, so I believed I could do a good job.
+Then I thought…why not me?
+I had read enough Jataka tales already to know that for most readers condensed versions would be superior to the full, and I have enough of a background in Buddhism and Buddhist folklore to understand the religious references in the stories, so I believed I could do a good job.
 And this led to me undertaking a two-and-a-half-year mission that even just a few days before I began it, I would never have imagined.
 The pleasure of reading the stories spurred me along throughout the endeavor, and knowing this had never been done before was quite motivational.
 While I often wondered if I’d made a mistake starting such a time-consuming project, I rarely regretted it.

 My only goal was to make these stories as easy and enjoyable to read as possible.
 Primarily this meant two things: using modern English and condensing them.
 The later was necessary, and usually quite easy, since the stories are often rambling with a lot of irrelevant incidents, pointless repetition, and flowery language.
 People in the stories frequently think something and then say it out loud, or the narrator tells us the exact same thing that a person says:

 For fear of him, the hermit grew thin; he became squalid, lost his colour, grew yellower and yellower, and the veins stood out upon his skin.

 It happened one day that he paid a visit to his brother.
 “Why, brother,” said he, “what makes you thin? how did you lose your colour? why are you so yellow, and why do your veins stand out like this upon your skin?”